oasmobile/php-http/docs/AdvancedRoutingConfiguration.md

 - Resource importing is done recursively, so that prefixes are prepended recursively too (i.e. "/user/2/cart/checkout" is a perfectly working path, while "/2/cart/" or "/checkout" is not)
 - Attributes imported can override what is defined outside, e.g. in route "user.cart.index", the "component" attribute has the value "user.cart" which is defined in "routes/user.yml", rather than the value "user" which is defined in "routes.yml"

+### Caching and Debugging

+Unlike [Silex], **[oasis/http]** offers the ability to cache routes defined in yaml files.
+In debugging, we may also wonder how the routes are matched (or not matched).
+So, what actully happens during the routing phase?

+At first, the kernel will try to find out if a cached url matcher exists.
+This matcher normally resides at the root of the caching directory and is named like "ProjectUrlMatcher_698cad18956c48dea950b166a7a64ddf.php".
+In this file, a class with the same name, extending `Symfony\Component\Routing\Matcher\UrlMatcher`, is defined.

+In the url matcher, there is an overriden method, called `match()`, and this is where all the magic take place in.
+To debug, we can set a breakpoint at the beginning of this function, and follow how a route is found, or why a 404/405 exception is thrown.

 [Silex]: http://silex.sensiolabs.org/ "Silex Micro-Framework"
+[oasis/http]: ../README.md